OneMoreSummer/academic-kickstart/content/post/10-relative-age-effect-myths/index.md

 a.
 As we can see from the graph above RAE doesn’t ‘even out’ until age 24/25 for county professionals.

 b.
 Maturation effects and RAEs are two completely different constructs!
 A Q4 can be an early maturer.
 A Q1 can be a late maturer.
 Equally a Q1 can be an early maturer (most advantage for continued selection in the current system) and a Q4 can be a late maturer (most disadvantage for continued selection in the current system).
+So RAE and Maturation don't even each other out.
+They can work both in the same direction as well as in opposite directions, and at different strengths of effect.

 ## 5. RAE due to strength/power advantages